Capt. J.R. Waits (me!) or one of my partnered licensed captains will be your guide for an exciting day on

 Fishing team for Canyon Bay Boatworks, Action Craft Boats, Yamaha Outboards, Minn Kota

-Trolling Motors, Power Pole Shallow Water Anchors, Humminbird Electronics, and Penn Fishing.
+Trolling Motors, Power Pole Shallow Water Anchors, Humminbird Electronics, Costa del Mar, and Penn Fishing.
 I have also been featured

 in many magazines including SportFishing, Saltwater Sportsman,